microbus-io/fabric/docs/dogma/eee.md

   Full integration testings in unit tests
   Engineering velocity: development, testing and operation Develop as a modular monolith.
 Codegen guides that.

+  Microservices are not large memory-gobbling processes, but compact worker goroutines that process messages.
+They don’t listen on ports so they don’t clash with one another.